 The Pew Research Center has documented social media use trends over the past decade.
 A majority of Americans now say they get their news via social media.
 Half of the public turned to sites like Facebook to learn about the 2016 presidential election, for example. (for better or for worse)

-One important key is to have documented social media strategy.
-Most small to medium non-profits do not.
+One important key is to have a documented social media strategy.
+Most small to medium non-profits do not have a social media plan.

 Tracking the social media accounts of donors within a donor database should be another important element of any nonprofit strategy.
 How many of you track the social media accounts of your donors?

 1) WHAT ARE YOUR GOALS?
 WHAT DO YOU HOPE TO ACCOMPLISH USING SOCIAL MEDIA?
 ARE YOU TRYING TO RAISE MONEY?
 ARE YOU OFFERING SUPPORT?
 OFFERING INFORMATION?
 BUILDING A NETWORK?
-THAT WILL DETERMINE WHAT YOU DO.
+DO YOU HAVE A SPECIFIC CALL TO ACTION YOU WANT TO REACH PEOPLE WITH?
+YOUR GOALS WILL DETERMINE WHAT YOU SHOULD DO.

 2) WHO IS YOUR AUDIENCE?
 WHO ARE YOU TRYING TO REACH?

-Last year different workshop – exhausted woman – want to cry.
+A previous year in a different workshop – exhausted woman – want to cry.
 10 social media channels.
 Honey you can’t do it all.

 Find a college intern.